apiman/apiman.github.io/_blog-src/_posts/2015-05-08-authorization.markdown

 layout: post
 title:  "Authorization: good god, what is it good for?"
 date:   2015-05-08 13:15:15
-author: Eric Wittmann
+author: eric_wittmann
 categories: authorization authentication policy
 ---
 Quite a bit, actually.  :)

 I want to talk about how Authorization currently works in apiman, because it's a little bit more loosely coupled than you might expect.
 Note that at some point in the future we're going to be renovating how policies are defined and configured in the API Manager UI.
 But until then, you can refer to this blog post for an overview of how to configure Authorization!